Advocates for $15-an-hour federal minimum wage press Biden for a meeting - NewsBreak

 “The minimum wage is sentencing us to poverty,” she said.

-The post Advocates for $15-an-hour federal minimum wage press Biden for a meeting appeared first on Florida Phoenix .
+The post Advocates for $15-an-hour federal minimum wage press Biden for a meeting appeared first on Wisconsin Examiner .

 Comments / 0